stex/plex_symlinker/README.md

 This gem allows creating a Plex-friendly folder structure with symlinks for your audio books.
 All you need are audio files with correct tagging, the gem takes care of making Plex understand them without you having to change the way you're organising your files.

-⬇️ If you're on Docker Hub, just scroll down to "Usage".

 **The Problem**

 Most of my audio files are in apple's `m4b` format, leaving me with one file per book most of the times: